 Smart Classrooms and Lecture Halls: All classrooms and lecture halls provide connectivity to the campus network infrastructure.
 Many classrooms are Smart Classrooms that are equipped with the state-of-art computer, interactive panel, large screen or interactive whiteboard, and audiovisual equipment.
-It provides the of SEEK students (1C08).
-The Testing Center has in the instruction and to enrich student learning experience.
+It provides the tools for faculty to incorporate a wide range of media in the instruction and to enrich student learning experience.

-makes possible the presentation of a wide variety of media in the classroom.
+Classroom Support Services: All classroom service makes possible the presentation of a wide variety of media in the classroom.
 Circulating equipment includes: LCD projectors with laptops, VHS videocassette decks, CD and DVD players, 35mm slide projectors, LCD monitor carts with DVD and VHS players, and a wide variety of PA systems with microphones.

 Media Collection: York College's Media Collection, housed in AC- 4G02, consists of various educational media titles on VHS and DVD which are available for instructional use.
-The media catalog can be accessed online^[37] .
+The media catalog can be accessed online.[38]

 CUNY Instructional Materials Consortium: Through its participation in the CUNY Instructional Materials Consortium, the Media Center provides faulty access to a collection of more than 20,000 titles of film and video from other CUNY colleges that can be borrowed for classroom use.
 Requests must be received at least two weeks prior to date of anticipated use.
-For titles and descriptions, access the database through CUNY and online[38] .
+For titles and descriptions, access the database through CUNY and online.[39]